KTLITHeader

-One of the great initial research tools for English speakers, The Wikipedia, is extremely light on Korean authors.
-It’s almost silly.
-Lee Dong-ha gets two sentences, Lee Mun-yol a paragraph, Park Wan-so doesn’t even have a page.
+One of the great initial research tools for English speakers, The Wikipedia, is extremely light on information about Korea literature, including some quite famous authors being absent.
+It has been almost silly.
+Lee Dong-ha had two sentences, Lee Mun-yol a paragraph, Park Wan-so and Shin Kyung-sook did not even have pages.

 WHAT IS IT?